SiaFoundation/siad/doc/api/index.html.md

 Amount of money spent on downloads.

 **fundaccountspending** | hastings
 Amount of money spent on funding an ephemeral account on a host.
+This value reflects the exact amount that got deposited into the account, meaning it excludes the cost of the actual funding RPC, which is contained in the maintenance spending metrics.

-**maintenancespending** | hastings
+**maintenancespending**
 Amount of money spent on maintenance, such as updating price tables or syncing the ephemeral account balance with the host.

+**accountbalancecost** | hastings
+Amount of money spent on syncing the renter's account balance with the host.

+**fundaccountcost** | hastings
+Amount of money spent on funding the ephemeral account.
+Note that this is only the cost of executing the RPC, the amount of money that is transferred into the account is being tracked in the `fundaccountspending` field.

+**updatepricetablecost** | hastings
+Amount of money spent on updating the price table with the host.

 **storagespending** | hastings
 Amount of money spend on storage.